zoemnnrd/FoG-Detection-and-Prediction/README.md

 Builds a dedicated **pre-FoG model** (not just reusing the detection model's probabilities).
 Two variants:
 - **3-class** version: Normal (0) / Pre-FoG (1, 2–5s before onset) / FoG (2)
 - **2-class** version: Normal (0) / Any FoG signal — Pre-FoG or FoG combined (1)

-Includes a dedicated `PreFoGDetector` model and `PreFoGDataset`, class-weight handling for the imbalance and evaluation of both variants.
 ---

 # Part 2 - Brazil dataset